ARISE: Sexual and Gender Based Violence Support Services

 - Biweekly individual psychotherapy

 - Weekly trauma focused group therapy for survivors of sexual violence

 - Access to online self-help resources about coping with difficult emotions and experiences

 - 24/7 free confidential crisis phone line services: (513) 556-0648

 - Walk-in crisis counseling M-F 8:00 AM - 5:00 PM

 - Connection to appropriate resources for education, advocacy, legal services, medical services, academic and housing accommodations.

 - Referral support if connection to a higher level of treatment or psychiatry services are needed.

-To get connected to CAPS services call (513) 556-0648 during our business hours (M-F 8:00 AM -5:00 PM) to schedule a one hour consultation with a CAPS clinician.
+To get connected to CAPS services call (513) 556-0648 during our business hours (M-F 8:00 AM -5:00 PM) to schedule a consultation with a CAPS clinician.
 During this hour, your clinician will talk with you about your options and can help you decide if the ARISE program fits your current needs.
 Please let our staff know if you are in need of immediate support or are in crisis when scheduling your first appointment.
 If you’re not sure if counseling is right for you, drop-by Let’s Talk at one of our many campus wide locations to chat with a CAPS therapist about any questions you might have about therapy.